Blosc/bcolz/ANNOUNCE.rst

 ======================
-Announcing bcolz 1.2.0
+Announcing bcolz 1.2.1
 ======================

 What's new
 ==========

-This is a minor release that essentially updates internal C-Blosc sources to 1.14.2.
-This is important for forward compatibility reasons.
-Because of this an update is highly recommended.
-For more info, see:   http://blosc.org/posts/new-forward-compat-policy/

-Also, support for Python 2.6 and 3.4 has been dropped.
+This is a maintenance release where C-Blosc internal sources has been updated to 1.14.3, in which Zstd codec should exhibit improved performance.
+Also, `np.datetime64` and other scalar objects that have `__getitem__()` are now supported in _eval_blocks() (thanks to apalepu23).
+Finally, there is improved support for ARM (specially for aarch64) and PowerPC architectures (only little-endian).

 For a more detailed change log, see: